 This chapter will introduce you to information management skills.
 Information management helps you to solve a problem by accessing and processing data.
 Once you have processed the data, you will be required to present the information as a report written in a word processing application.
 In addition, you will have to prepare a presentation, either in the form of a slide show or as a web page.
-In this chapter you will learn about the difference between data and information; understanding a problem and using problem-solving techniques; the role of questions and questioning to determine information needs; information sources and data gathering tools; how to find and access information; information sifting to keep only information that solves a problem; knowledge and insight in decision-making; manipulating information; handling data using spreadsheets and databases; processing data; presenting information using a word processor, a presentation application or web design.
+In this chapter you will learn about the difference between data and information; understanding a problem and using problem-solving techniques; the role of questions and questioning to determine information needs; information sources and data gathering tools; how to find and access information; information sifting to keep only information; handling data using spreadsheets and databases; processing data; presenting information using a word processor, a presentation application or web design.